mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 This means that Jenkins' HOME folder is actually in /opt/jenkins, but we have a symbolic link to it in /var/lib/jenkins, where Jenkins will be looking for it.
 This makes life easier when we do backups.

-Next, we'll put the VirtualBox in ``/opt``.

-..  code-block:: bash

-    $ sudo mkdir /opt/virtualbox
-    $ cd /opt/virtualbox
-    $ sudo cp -r /mnt/stash/home/hawksnest/VirtualBox\ VMs/LittleXenial ./LittleXenial
-    $ sudo chown hawksnest LittleXenial
-    $ sudo chgrp hawksnest LittleXenial
-    $ cd LittleXenial
-    $ cp /mnt/stash/home/hawksnest/LittleXenial/LittleXenial.vdi ./

-That last copy will take a while, so sit back and relax.

-Once all that's done, we need to update our permissions one more time.

-..  code-block:: bash

-    $ sudo chown -R hawksnest /opt/virtualbox/LittleXenial
-    $ sudo chgrp -R hawksnest /opt/virtualbox/LittleXenial

-Next, we need to register the LittleXenial VM with VirtualBox, and change where it looks for it's virtual hard drive (``.vdi``).

-..  code-block:: bash

-    $ VBoxManage registervm /opt/virtualbox/LittleXenial/LittleXenial.vbox
-    $ VBoxManage list hdds

-Get the UUID of the HDD you want to remove, and then substitute it for ``UUID`` in the next command.

-..  code-block:: bash

-    $ VBoxManage closemedium UUID
-    $ VBoxManage storageattach LittleXenial --storagectl "IDE Controller" --port 0 --device 0 --type hdd --medium /opt/virtualbox/LittleXenial/LittleXenial.vdi

-Once all this is done, we'll start LittleXenial.

-..  code-block:: bash

-    VBoxManage startvm LittleXenial --type headless

-We need to add that command to our Hawksnest user crontab (NOT the root crontab!)

-..  code-block:: bash

-    crontab -e

-Add the following line:

-..  code-block:: text

-    @reboot VBoxManage startvm LittleXenial --type headless > /opt/log/vm.log

 Configuration
 --------------------------------------------------